 Julia's Medically Challenging Case titled, "Adding Injury to Insult: Cold-Exposure and Trench Foot in the Setting of Erythromelalgia.
-A Case of Complex Pain Management" has been accepted for presentation at the 2018 Annual Meeting of the American Society of Anesthesiologists in San Francisco.
+A Case of Complex Pain Management" was accepted for presentation at the 2018 Annual Meeting of the American Society of Anesthesiologists in San Francisco.

-Andrew’s Medically Challenging Case titled, "Repeat Craniotomy And Tumor Resection in a Patient with Medulloblastoma, Idiopathic Thrombocytopenic Purpura, and Body Mass Index of 76" has been accepted for presentation at the 2018 Annual Meeting of the American Society of Anesthesiologists in San Francisco.
+Andrew’s Medically Challenging Case titled, "Repeat Craniotomy And Tumor Resection in a Patient with Medulloblastoma, Idiopathic Thrombocytopenic Purpura, and Body Mass Index of 76" was accepted for presentation at the 2018 Annual Meeting of the American Society of Anesthesiologists in San Francisco.

-Julia and Andrew will also be participating as delegates in the ASA Resident House of Delegates.
+Julia and Andrew also participated as delegates in the ASA Resident House of Delegates.

 Congratulations to the Class of 2018!